alitinker/testing123-demo/readme.markdown

 Then, install the dependencies listed in package.json (cd into the root of the project folder and run `npm install`).

 Don't use `sudo` when you install the dependencies.
 If you do, the postinstall script will probably not work and you will have to run `webdriver-manager update` manually in order to get the drivers needed to run the protractor tests.
+If you must use `sudo` then you can do the webdriver-manager update with this command:

+	node_modules/.bin/webdriver-manager update

 ##Build